nerdFrenzs/capacitor-kakao-login-plugin/README.md

 ( Only Native )

 !!
 WARNING !!
-UPPER 1.3.x Version is for Capacitor 5
+UPPER 2.0.x Version is for Capcaitor 6

+if you want capacitor 5 plugin, use 1.3.x

 if you want capacitor 4 plugin, use 1.2.x